Wild Sicily - Madonie to Etna - 6 days

 This is probably the most beautiful day of the trail, riding for more than 40 kilometres along the "Dorsale" through mountains, woods and lakes, in the midst of a strikingly beautiful landscape.
 First we will come to the Maulazzo Lake, dominated by Monte Soro, the highest peak in the Nebrodi mountain range (at 1847 metres) and covered in magnificent beech woods.
 We will then reach the famous lake Biviere di Cesarò, which is a resting place for migrating birds.
 We will continue along the "Dorsale", with lush forests giving way to clearings with panoramic views, with the Aeolian Islands to the north and the majestic peak of Mount Etna to the south.
 In the evening we will arrive tired but satisfied at Monte Colla, the most isolated hotel on the island, housed in an eighteenth century aristocratic home at around 1400 metres above sea level in the territory of Randazzo.
 Here we will enjoy a delicious dinner prepared with local produce and spend the night.

-Day 6: Monte Colla – Etna North (hours of riding: 7)
+Day 6: Malvagna – Etna North (hours of riding: 7)

 After breakfast we will set off at around 9.00 in the morning.
-Crossing lava flows from various older and more recent eruptions, we will climb up through forests of pine, oak and chestnut and past volcanic caves, enjoying breathtaking views of the mountains of Sicily and Calabria.
-Eventually we will reach the Rifugio di Timpa Rossa at an altitude of 1844 metres.
-Here we will stop for a picnic lunch.
-Depending on the season and the conditions, we may continue to climb up to the craters from the last major eruption of 2002.
-After a picnic lunch we will continue along small country lanes bordered by stone walls made from lava rock and paths crossing back and forth across the river before arriving at the Gorges of Castiglione and the Cuba Bizantina, a place of worship built in an unusual quadrangular shape and dating from around the seventh or eighth century AD.
-Finally, we will arrive at Castiglione di Sicilia, where we will have dinner and spend the night with the beautiful memories of the trail etched in our minds for a long time to come.
+We will ride down through lava flows from various older and more recent eruptions and beautiful forests of pine, oak and chestnut, enjoying breathtaking views of the mountains of Sicily, until we reach the banks of the Alcantara River.
+There we will visit the Gorges of Castiglione and the Cuba Bizantina (a place of worship built in an unusual quadrangular shape and dating from around the seventh or eighth century AD), before riding on to the medieval town of Castiglione di Sicilia.
+We will have dinner in the town and spend the night at Cento Tarì Guesthouse with the beautiful memories of the trail etched in our minds for a long time to come.

 Day 8: Departure

-After breakfast we will transfer you to the airport (or other locations on the island, as requested).
+After breakfast we will transfer you to the airport.

 - Airport transfers from/to the nearest airport.